-This Design And Implementation Of An Online Petition Management System project materials is available in PDF or Doc format.
+The Design And Implementation Of An Online Petition Management System (PDF/DOC)

 Since 2000, various authorities like parliaments and government offices have introduced electronic petitions systems (e-petitions).
 Compared to most other means of petitions made available by public institutions, e-petitions have moved past the test organization and are portrayed by a significant level of institutionalization and procedural development.
 This research is proposed to design an e-petitioning system, to help the relationship between public institutions and petitioning, Internet-based.
 When fully implemented, this will help the public users to be able to use different internet channels to participate and petition government institutions.
 The implementation of the Online Petition Management system will help improve accountability, organize and ease thousands of manual petitions made across the globe.
 The proposed system was developed using the HTML & CSS, and the PHP and mySQL programming language.